Key Quote

 Technique 2 — SEMANTIC FIELD OF ENCHANTMENT

-The words 'witch', 'charms', 'melteth' belong to a semantic field of enchantment — as though love is a spell rather than a choice.
-This relieves Claudio of moral responsibility: if he is bewitched, his actions are not his fault.
+The words 'witch', 'charms', 'melteth' belong to a semantic fieldsemantic field — A group of words related in meaning of enchantmentenchantment — The state of being under a spell or magical influence — as though love is a spell rather than a choice.
+This relieves Claudio of moral responsibilitymoral responsibility — Being accountable for one's own actions and their consequences: if he is bewitched, his actions are not his fault.
 Shakespeare uses this language to expose how patriarchal culture provides men with ready-made excuses for their own failings by blaming women.

-The fluidity of 'melteth' contrasts with the sharp consonants of 'witch' — Shakespeare uses phonetic (sound-based) effects to create a sense of something solid dissolving, reinforcing the idea of moral structures being undermined by feminine power.
+The fluidity of 'melteth' contrasts with the sharp consonants of 'witch' — Shakespeare uses phoneticphonetic — sound-based effects to create a sense of something solid dissolving, reinforcing the idea of moral structures being undermined by feminine power.

 Key Words